 Knowing Your Pin Backs and Pin Attachments

-From jackets and shirts to book bags and purses, pin attachments keep your custom pins, well, pinned and make a pin a pin.
-However, they're too often an afterthought in the design process.
-With designers spending their time and energy adding line detail and polish to their pin designs but neglecting how their pin will be worn as a pin and not just a cool design.
-It’s a huge oversight in our humble opinion because the right pin attachment establishes your pin's perceived quality and where people are going to wear your custom pins.
-Some pin attachments are more secure for rougher wear on bags or coats, others are easier to display on cloth surfaces, and still, more can make a pin appear more elegant and valuable.
+Some pin attachments are more secure for rougher wear on bags or coats, others are easier to display on cloth surfaces, and others can make a pin appear more elegant and valuable.
 Putting thought into the right backing for your pins helps elevate your product to the next level and creates a higher quality product.
-For this Custom Pins 101, we’re exploring our most popular pin attachments and the features making them unique.
+For this blog, we will be exploring our most popular pin attachments and what makes them different from one another.

 Butterfly Clutch

 Also known as military clutches, butterfly clutches are one of the most popular types of pin attachments.
 A butterfly clutch has two metal prongs that you squeeze to fasten a pin or release it.
 They’re one of two standard pin attachments and are quite reliable, but odd movements over clothing folds can accidentally press one of the prongs and release the clutch.
-Pin fact: Some military members disparagingly call butterfly clutches “dammits,” after the first words that come out of a servicemember's mouth when they go flying across the room while fastened by clumsy or hurried hands.

 Rubber Clutch